nomuman/lut_transformer/README.md

 ### Transforming a Video

 To transform a video, use the static method `LutTransformer.transformVideo`.
-You need to provide the input video `File` and optionally the asset path to your `.cube` LUT file.
-If `lutAsset` is `null`, the video will only be cropped to a square.
+You need to provide the input video `File`, optionally the asset path to your `.cube` LUT file, and an optional boolean `flipHorizontally` (defaults to `false`) to indicate if the video should be flipped horizontally.
+If `lutAsset` is `null`, the video will only be cropped to a square (and potentially flipped).

 The method returns a `Stream<TransformProgress>` which emits progress updates and the final result (output path or error).